Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference: Distance to independence and factorizability of Markov chains

 \item If $P$ is $\pi$-stationary, then $P^{(S)}_{\pi} \otimes P^{(-S)}_{\pi}$ is $\pi^{(S)} \otimes \pi^{(-S)}$-stationary.
 In particular, if $\pi = \otimes_{i=1}^{d} \pi^{(i)}$ is a product stationary distribution, then $P^{(S)}_{\pi} \otimes P^{(-S)}_{\pi}$ is $\pi$-stationary.

 \item If $P$ is lazy, that is, $P(x,x) \geq 1/2$ for all $x \in \mathcal{X}$, then $P^{(S)}_{\pi}$ is lazy.

 \item If $P$ is ergodic, then $P^{(S)}_{\pi}$ is ergodic. \end{enumerate} \end{proposition}

 In the context of MCMC, there are often situations in which we are only interested in sampling from a subset $S$ out of the $d$ coordinates of the stationary distribution $\pi$ of a sampler.
 Thus, $P^{(S)}_{\pi}$ offers a natural projection sampler to approximately sample from $\pi^{(S)}$.
+We also recall that in Section \ref{subsec:liftedMCMC} we have presented numerical evidence to support the use of projection samplers as motivation of this paper.

-As a concrete example, we can consider the run-and-tumble Markov chains \citep{GGR21} where the algorithm maintains both the positions and directions of $d$ particles.
+As a concrete example, we can consider the run-and-tumble Markov chains \cite{GGR21} where the algorithm maintains both the positions and directions of $d$ particles.
 In such setting, we are often interested in sampling from the stationary distribution of the positions of the particles only and discard the samples from the directions.
 Another concrete example would be the swapping algorithm that we shall discuss in Section \ref{sec:projectionsamplers}, where one maintains a system of Markov chains over a range of temperatures.
 The swapping algorithm is designed to sample from the Boltzmann-Gibbs distribution at the lowest temperature of the algorithm and samples that correspond to higher temperatures are often discarded.
-A third example is the auxiliary MCMC methods \citep{H98}, where one artificially add auxiliary variables in a MCMC algorithm to improve convergence, and at the end of simulation the samples of these auxiliary variables are discarded.
+A third example is the auxiliary MCMC methods \cite{H98}, where one artificially add auxiliary variables in a MCMC algorithm to improve convergence, and at the end of simulation the samples of these auxiliary variables are discarded.
 In these algorithms, it is therefore natural to consider $P^{(S)}_{\pi}$ as a candidate sampler for $\pi^{(S)}$.
 We shall compare hitting and mixing time parameters between $P$ and $P^{(S)}_{\pi}$ in Section \ref{subsec:comparisonfunctionalconstants}.
 In addition, we implement these ideas and propose an improved projection sampler based on the swapping algorithm and analyze its mixing time in Section \ref{subsubsec:projectionsampler}.

 Now, let us recall the partition lemma for KL divergence of probability masses \cite[Lemma $13.1.3$]{Bremaud2017}, which is a consequence of the log-sum inequality.
 For $\mu, \nu \in \mathcal{P}(\mathcal{X})$ and $\emptyset \neq S \subseteq \llbracket d \rrbracket$, the partition lemma gives